 Experiential learning – learning through practical experience – is a critical component of every student’s training at the S.J.
 Quinney College of Law.
-In experiential courses, including in-house clinics, externships, and simulations, students get hands-on experience and individualized training that bridges the gap between the classroom and real-world lawyering.
+In experiential courses, including in-house clinics, field placements, and simulations, students get hands-on experience and individualized training that bridges the gap between the classroom and real-world lawyering.
 All students must complete six credits of experiential coursework before graduating.
 Many students choose to do more.
 See below for more information.

+Many of our students find that a clinic experience is the most valuable, rewarding, and challenging part of law school.
 Clinic students learn through real-world work, intensive seminars, and regular meetings with faculty supervisors.
 Every clinic student gains valuable skills, knowledge, and mental habits that help prepare them for a successful practice.
 They also gain deep insight into the strategic, ethical, and relational dimensions of the legal profession.

 Simulation courses engage students in dynamic, real-world lawyering tasks based on hypothetical scenarios.
 From the annual simulation in Global Perspectives on Counterterrorism to closing arguments in Trial Advocacy, from conceptualizing large-scale projects in Real Estate Development to drafting divorce settlement agreements in Family Law Practice Lab, students build concrete skills to be practice ready.

 Yes.
 All students must complete at least 6 credit hours of experiential coursework before graduation.
 Clinics, field placements, and simulation courses count toward this requirement.

 There is no cap on clinic or simulations credits.
 You may take a total of 14 credit hours in the Externship Credit (Field Placement) course.
 These credit hours count toward the 18 ungraded credits you can take before graduation.